Chart Color Schemes

 Madora Bay is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Madora Bay's dwelling structures, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Perth metro's 85.0% houses and 15.0% other dwellings.
+Madora Bay's dwelling structure, as per the latest Census, consisted of 99.4% houses and 0.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Perth metro's 85.0% houses and 15.0% other dwellings.
 Home ownership in Madora Bay stood at 24.9%, with mortgaged dwellings at 59.3% and rented ones at 15.8%.
-The median monthly mortgage repayment was $2,004, higher than Perth metro's average of $1,733.
-The median weekly rent in Madora Bay was $370, compared to Perth metro's $300.
-Nationally, Madora Bay's mortgage repayments exceeded the Australian average of $1,863, while rents were lower at $375.
+The median monthly mortgage repayment was $2,004, exceeding Perth metro's average of $1,733.
+The median weekly rent in Madora Bay was $370, higher than Perth metro's $300 but lower than the national average of $375.
+Nationally, Madora Bay's mortgage repayments were higher at $2,004 compared to Australia's average of $1,863.

 Frequently Asked Questions - Housing